google/deepsomatic/docs/deepsomatic-case-study-ont-tumor-only.md

 For this case-study, we use HCC1395 as an example.
 We run the analysis on `chr1` that we hold out during training.

+Please see the [metrics page](metrics.md) for details on runtime and data.

 ## Allele frequency channel

 For accurate tumor-only calling, we use the allele-frequency channel that uses